 All our GPs can provide GP Management Plans and Team Care Arrangements for patients with chronic medical conditions.
 These form a framework for agreeing on management goals with individual patients and identifying actions to be taken by patients.
 These goals are then reviewed with the patient every 3 to 6 months.

-When a GP Management Plan and Team Care Arrangement is in place, patients with chronic conditions can then be referred to Allied Health Providers for ongoing care.
+When a GP Management Plan and Team Care Arrangement are in place, patients with chronic conditions can then be referred to Allied Health Providers for ongoing care.

-These Enhanced Primary Care (EPC) referrals entitle patients to five Medicare subsidised sessions per calendar year.
-They facilitate communication between GPs, specialists and Allied Health professionals, which in turn, enhances the level patient care provided.
+These Enhanced Primary Care (EPC) referrals entitle patients to five Medicare subsidized sessions per calendar year.
+They facilitate communication between GPs, specialists, and Allied Health professionals, which, in turn, enhances the level of patient care provided.

 It is widely recognised that obesity is reaching epidemic proportions in Australia in all age groups.

 One way to do this is to regularly check weight and waist measurements to calculate the patient’s BMI (or body mass index).
-Ideally, this should be between 20 to 25.
-A BMI between 25 to 30 falls into the overweight range and a reading over 30 is in the significantly overweight range.
+Ideally, this should be between 20 and 25.
+A BMI between 25 and 30 falls into the overweight range, and a reading over 30 is in the significantly overweight range.

 We also recommend reducing salt levels – and weight loss – to help reduce high blood pressure.

-When required, we also refer to dieticians and exercise physiologists to help on some cases.
+When required, we also refer to dieticians and exercise physiologists to help in some cases.
 There may be Medicare rebates for eligible patients, such as diabetic patients, for these services.